oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ## Introduction

-This wiki page focuses on the design of storage resources Service Level Agreement(SLA).
+This wiki page focuses on the design of storage I/O bandwidth Service Level Agreement(SLA).
 Existing iotune properties(quota) are applied on a vDisk of VM, and provides the ability to provide additional per-device I/O tuning.
 They include the following elements:

 *   total_bytes_sec
     -   The optional total_bytes_sec element is the total throughput limit in bytes per second.
 This cannot appear with read_bytes_sec or write_bytes_sec.